Monastery of Saint Elijah: Restoration efforts

+2014 destruction by the Islamic State

-In June 2014, Mosul was taken over by the Islamic State of Iraq and the Levant.
+In June 2014, Mosul was taken over by the Islamic State (IS).
 The militant group destroyed the monastery sometime between 27 August and 28 September 2014, along with a number of other cultural sites.
-The destruction of the monastery was not publicized by ISIL, and it was only confirmed by satellite imagery released in January 2016.
+The destruction of the monastery was not publicized by IS, and it was only confirmed by satellite imagery released in January 2016.
 The fact that its destruction went unreported for about 16 months led to fears that many other Christian sites in Iraq might have also been destroyed secretly.

 Architecture

 The monastery consisted of a fortress-like complex of buildings, having an area of around 27000 sqft.
 Before its destruction, it had 26 rooms built around a courtyard, including a chapel and a sanctuary.